 Below is an explanation of each of the layers of your DroneDeploy map:

-Layers vary by plan
+Layers Vary by Subscription

 For more information on what data layers are available with each DroneDeploy plan, please see here.

 You can think of the 2D orthomosaic map as a birds-eye view of your area of interest.

 You can now easily explore maps between multiple maps in a location by clicking forward and back arrows to move to next and previous maps.
 This functionality is available to all users with maps in the same location.

 When you view a map of a location that has been mapped multiple times, you will see forward and back arrows and a calendar date picker.
 Just click the forward button to move to the next map in time and the back button to view the previous map.

 Analyzing your NDVI Data